Q. The aileron (or rudder or elevator) of my model is buzzing like crazy. It's going back and forth so fast it's nearly a blur. What's wrong?

 - A bit of fuzzy Velcro provides a slight bit of drag to damp oscillations.

 Anyway, what you're experiencing isn't to do with the servo - but - is 100% with the control surface not being as rigid as you might think.
 Basically, everything is a spring, even an anvil.
 What's more, I'll bet a milkshake if you disconnect the linkage, the servo doesn't do it any longer.
 Point being, a little bit of drag at neutral keeps it from ever really getting going.

-And to repeat, it happens mostly with large flexible control surfaces of a type usually seen on 3D models, even small models as small as 48" but ranging up to and including 35% and 42% models.
+And to repeat, it happens mostly with large flexible control surfaces of a type usually seen on 3D models, even small models - ones as small as 48" but ranging up to and including 35% and 42% models.

 Why 3D models?
 These especially because the control surfaces are so large and lightly built.
 An elevator control surface, for example, may be as much as 60% of the entire horizontal surface area!
 And not only is it huge but it's definitely not as stiff as you may suppose because of the never ending quest of air frames that weigh nothing at all.

-Anyway, this all happens so fast the control surface flexes again (like a Disney cartoon character rebounding in slow motion), and when it springs back into shape, this once again bumps the pot again, which starts the cycle allover again.
+Anyway, this all happens so fast the control surface flexes again (like a Disney cartoon character rebounding in slow motion), and when it springs back into shape, this once again bumps the pot, which starts the cycle allover again.
 Rinse, repeat!

-In the case of a mechanical oscillation, adding a little bit of drag using the fuzzy side of a piece of Velcro is the mechanical equivalent of lowering the gain.
+In the case of a mechanical oscillation, adding a little bit of drag using the fuzzy side of a piece of Velcro is the mechanical equivalent of lowering the gain on a gyro.
 It adds 'just' enough drag to preclude the oscillation from ever getting going. here's the same model after the Velcro trick.

 - Fuzzy Velcro stops Extreme Flight elevator positive feedback oscillations

-So the magic of what the fuzzy side of a piece of Velcro provides is a slight bit of drag, a mechanical change in feedback, and this makes it stop.
+So the magic of what the fuzzy side of a piece of Velcro provides is a slight bit of drag, a mechanical change in feedback.
+This makes it stop.
 You could 'lightly' touch the control surface with your fingertip and achieve the same thing, but Velcro is easier.

 ProTip; this doesn't happen in the air because the forces of air flowing over the control surfaces keep it from ever beginning.
 Meaning this is strictly a static event.
 Point being, it's nothing to fret overly much about because it's entirely due to the size of the control surfaces.
-This was unheard of in the days when a large elevator was 1-1/2" wide, today, control surfaces 6-1/2" or even 8-10" wide are not all that unusual.
+So while this was unheard of back in the days when a large elevator was 1-1/2" wide, today, control surfaces 6-1/2" or even 8-10" wide are not all that unusual.

 One last tip.
 The drag doesn't need to be added at the control surface.
 For example, a model using pushrods to control the surface are sorted with a bit of drag within the fuselage (perhaps where the pushrod nears a former.
 Works this way also . . . easy peasy!